Over the years I’ve been developing film, I must have run into every problem in the book at least once.

-This list isn’t completely exhaustive, but it’s a great learning tool for anyone looking to either overcome the problems they’re currently seeing or how to avoid running into problems in the future.
+This list contains the most common problems film photographers face when developing film.
 If you run into a problem that you can’t find a solution for, feel free to ask us in the comments below or make a post about it on the Official Learn Film Photography Facebook group!

 No images on the film, but showing frame numbers?